Deadline (2012 film): Cast

-Filming
+Production

 Deadline was shot in the Nashville, Tennessee area.
 Sites include the Rippavilla Plantation, in Spring Hill and at the Gannett-owned newspaper The Tennessean.

 Release

 Deadline premiered in Nashville, hosted by The Tennessean on Wednesday, February 15.
 Over 1,000 turned out for the premiere at the Regal Green Hills Theater, which included a red carpet event with the cast and filmmakers.

 On February 21, The Charlotte Observer hosted the next in a series of premieres.
 The cast and filmmakers then toured 44 more cities where newspapers such as The Miami Herald, The Atlanta Journal-Constitution, The Houston Chronicle, The Detroit Free Press and The Chicago Sun-Times hosted a premiere in their city to benefit a local non-profit.
 The premiere tour included Kentucky's Paramount Arts Center Theatre.
 The eighty-year-old historically preserved Paramount is considered a crown jewel of America's remaining original grand film houses and seats 1,400.
 Friday, April 13, 2012 Deadline opened in theaters nationwide.

 Deadline was released domestically on DVD and Video on Demand on July 17, 2012.
 Foreign distribution is handled by Curb Entertainment, which is releasing Deadline worldwide.

 Deadline had a private screening at the APME Conference in Denver, Colorado in September, 2011.